Skip to main content

 The Rise of Donor-Advised Funds

-Donor-Advised Funds (DAFs) have surged in popularity in recent years.
-Between 2012 and 2022, DAF assets grew by 411%.
-These vehicles are an now an essential part of the philanthropic landscape.
+In the decade after 2012, Donor-Advised Funds (DAFs) grew by 411%.
+These accounts are now an essential part of the philanthropic landscape.
 For Major Gift Officers (MGOs), understanding DAFs is crucial to their success.
-Here’s Atticus’ guide to understanding the unique opportunities – and sometimes challenges – of navigating the DAF universe.
+Here’s Atticus’ guide to understanding the unique opportunities – and sometimes challenges – of navigating the DAF galaxy.

 What is a Donor-Advised Fund?